felixwiemuth/JIAL/Readme.md

 ## Project contents
 This project consists of:
-- The JIAL compiler (Haskell project with makefile)
+- The JIAL compiler (Haskell project with makefile) (binaries for Linux x86-64 included)
+  - `jialc` is the JIAL compiler
+  - `jialt` is the termination analysis tool
 - The IAL runtime system (Netbeans Java project)
 - An example (the two-phase commit protocol)